spotfiresoftware/tibco-streaming-samples/web/springboot/springboot-war/README.md

-# Web: create a Spring Boot WAR
+# Web: Spring Boot WAR

 How to use Spring Boot to create a WAR